 Update: Moxy's vet bills are paid for and she's living with her forever family.
 Moxy is officially in our Super Trooper Alumni group and has been adopted.

 Background: Pumpkin came into care from Nelson House with her littler mates in the fall of 2012.
 She was a young little pup who had some immediate health issues, along with some of her litter mates.
 At many other shelters, a dog in Pumpkin's conditional would have been considered too cost prohibited and would be put down.
 But not with Manitoba Mutts.

 Challenges: Her health issues were apparent from the beginning with her first tackle being parvo virus.
 With a high fatality rate if left untreated, the investment to save Pumpkin from parvo was immediate and necessary.
 She spent multiple days in the hospital hooked up to aggressive parvovirus treatments via and IV.
 She beat the virus but that wasn't the end of her fight.
 Pumpkin also had a serious bout of pneumonia and found herself back in the hospital fighting for her life.
 Small things continued to bother Pumpkin, bladder infections (fairly common in pups) and being adopted and returned by a few different families - to NO fault of her own, but people realizing the responsibilities when adopting a puppy.

 Success: Pumpkin received top notch veterinary care and had the support of the entire Manitoba Mutts community.
-Her health issues are far behind her and now she's waiting for her forever home.
+Her health issues are far behind her and she has been adopted.